Kendall Square at MIT – Site 5 (314 Main Street)314 Main Street, Cambridge, MA

 Themes: Innovation and collaboration

-Central to defining the new MIT campus gateway in Kendall Square, the Site 5 building at 314 Main Street will showcase invention and foster innovation as a new home for the MIT Museum and various industry research groups.
+Central to defining the new MIT campus gateway in Kendall Square, the building at 314 Main Street (Site 5) showcases invention and fosters innovation as a new home for the MIT Museum and various industry research groups.

 Themes and priorities

-From its address to its design to the occupants at the new building at 314 Main Street, everything about Site 5 will reflect the culture of innovation found at MIT and throughout Kendall Square.
-The building will soon be home to the MIT Museum, the MIT Press bookstore, Boeing’s Aurora Flight Sciences research unit, and a mix of other tenants that will come together under one roof to experience the power of proximity.
+314 Main Street, the new building at Kendall Site 5, reflects the culture of innovation found at MIT and throughout Kendall Square.
+As a hub and catalyst for collaboration, it is home to the MIT Museum, the MIT Press bookstore, Boeing’s Aurora Flight Sciences research unit, and a mix of tenants connected by the power of proximity.